 - 1) Medical certificates are not issued for short-term incapacity.
-In these cases of incapacity (up to and including seven calendar days) you must sign a self-certification absence form on your return to work.
-This form can be found in the staff section of the JRH Support website in the 'Forms' section https://www.jrhsupport.co.uk/staff - 2) If your sickness has been (or you know that it will be) for longer than seven days (whether or not they are working days) you should obtain a medical certificate and forward this to us without delay.
-Subsequently you must supply us with consecutive medical certificates to cover the whole of your absence. - In some situations, in line with government guidance, an extension of self-certification of absence will be temporarily accepted.
+In these cases of incapacity (up to and including seven calendar days) you must sign a self-certification absence form on your return to work. - 2) If your sickness has been (or you know that it will be) for longer than seven days (whether or not they are working days) you should obtain a medical certificate and forward this to us without delay.
+Subsequently you must supply us with consecutive medical certificates to cover the whole of your absence. - 3) In some situations, in line with government guidance, an extension of selfcertification of absence will be temporarily accepted.
 You will be informed of any such changes should these apply.